-Within just the last decade, the availability, as well as the necessity for advanced education, has completely skyrocketed.
-Today, to be seriously considered for a job, you need to have at least a bachelor’s degree, if not an even more advanced degree.
+Within just the last decade the availability, as well as the necessity, for advanced education has completely skyrocketed.
+To be seriously considered for a job in today’s world you need to have at least a bachelor’s degree, if not an even more advanced degree like an online MBA degree.
 Unfortunately, it’s often extremely difficult to attend a college or university in the traditional manner.
-You may already be working, have to care for a family, or simply live in a more geographically remote area.
-Luckily, thanks to the increasing towards online colleges, and some of the best value schools in the world it’s easier than ever to earn a degree in something that you love.
+You may already be working, have to care for a family member, or simply live in a more geographically remote area.
+Luckily, thanks to the increasing emergence of online colleges, and the increasing financial aid of some of the best value schools in the world, it’s easier than ever to earn a degree in something that you love.

 Studying online allows you total flexibility.
 You can study from your own home at any time you choose, structuring your class schedule according to your specific individual needs.
 Also, as more and more colleges create distance learning opportunities, the quality of education has become equal to that of on-campus programs.
 The same professional faculty that teaches on-campus often teach the online sections as well, providing you top-level instruction from experts in a flexible format.
 Talk about the best of both worlds!

-Another huge draw of online colleges is their affordability.
-Online schools often extend in-state rates to online students, if not, even more, discounted tuition rates.
+Another huge appeal of online colleges is their affordability.
+Online schools often extend in-state rates to online students, if not discounted tuition rates.
 Financial aid opportunities are also pretty much equal to those on campus.
 Also, thanks to the flexible scheduling, you won’t be forced to pay for school while your priorities remain elsewhere.
 You decide when to put your focus on school and save money accordingly.

-So How do I choose the Online College That’s Best for Me?
+So how do I choose the College that’s best for me?

 Choosing the school that best fits your unique needs can be a hugely difficult task.
 Sorting through hundreds of schooling options can be intimidating or downright overwhelming.
 That’s why we’ve hand-selected the very best schools based on the factors most important for busy students like you!

-With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online programs, take a look at our introductory list of the top twenty-five online colleges overall based on total value.
-Each of these schools is fully accredited and offers at the very least several fully online bachelor’s programs.
+With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online and on-campus programs, take a look at our introductory list of the top thirty-two colleges based on overall value.
+Each of these schools is fully accredited and offers at the very least several fully-online degree programs.

-Here are the Top 25 Best Value Schools for 2017
+Here are the Top 32 Best Value Schools

 1. Harvard University